Pacific herring

 The Pacific herring (Clupea pallasii) is a species of the herring family associated with the Pacific Ocean environment of North America and northeast Asia.
 It is a silvery fish with unspined fins and a deeply forked caudal fin.
 The distribution is widely along the California coast from Baja California north to Alaska and the Bering Sea; in Asia, the distribution is south to Japan, Korea, and China.
 Clupea pallasii is considered a keystone species because of its very high productivity and interactions with many predators and prey.
 Pacific herring spawn in variable seasons, but often in the early part of the year in intertidal and sub-tidal environments, commonly on eelgrass, seaweed or other submerged vegetation.
 They do not die after spawning and can breed in successive years.
 According to government sources, the Pacific herring fishery collapsed in the year 1993 and is slowly recovering to commercial viability in several North American stock areas.
 The species is named for Peter Simon Pallas, a noted German naturalist and explorer.

-There are disjunct populations of Clupea pallasii in North-East Europe, which are often attributed to separate subspecies Clupea pallasii marisalbi (White Sea herring) and Clupea pallasii suworowi (Chosha herring).
+Subspecies

+In the late 1900s, two subspecies were proposed based on genetic and morphologic studies: C. p marisalbi from the White Sea and C. p. suworowi from the eastern Barents and Kara Seas.
+However, later mtDNA studies showed similar genetic variation even within the subspecies groups.
+As of July 2026, whether or not genetic variation is enough to justify a subspecies split is still under debate.